praxisnetau/silverware/README.md

 You could now add a `Panel` called "Contact Sidebar".
 Select the areas this panel will display on (e.g. "Sidebar"), and then select which pages this panel will appear on (e.g. "Contact Us").
 Now, add your components as children to this panel.
-Your "Contact Us" page will now show these components in it's sidebar.
+Your "Contact Us" page will now show these components in its sidebar.

 ### Page Types